-To buy a book from one of Amazon's worldwide stores click HERE
+Or buy from one of Amazon's worldwide stores by clicking HERE

 "In this entertaining story, the crime is a missing batch of canary eggs and the short-sighted police are Sergeant Loerie and Constable Mole, while the case is solved by Leon Chameleon.
 What I like so much about this book is that all the small creatures involved are part of our South African animal world, and the author has gone to great pains making sure that all the details of their lifestyle are correct.
 Illustrator Barbara McGuire has done her homework as well, for the many detailed line drawings and full-page colour plates.
 Created by Gecko Books, this is well produced, on good paper, with clear text, and a generally satisfying feel about it."

 Jay Heale, Children's Book Specialist - Soundbox SABC November 1993

 "Now if you're looking for a book for someone in the 9-11 year age group here's a rather charming bit of whimsy for you.
 It's a slender little detective novel and is written in the best detective story formula and I'm sure it will delight young readers.
 The author has had a great deal of fun inventing characters to match the various ceatures characteristics, and the illustrations capture the humour without reducing the animals to Disney-type cartoons.
 There's no doubt that tales of fiction like this can stimulate interest in wild-life for the young and I'm happy to recommend Leon Chameleon PI to young readers."